johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 > In computer networks, location transparency is the use of *names* to identify network resources, rather than their *actual location*.

-In our context, this means that distributed actors are uniquely identified in the network/system/cluster by their `ActorIdentity` which is assigned and managed by a specific `ActorTransport`.
+In our context, this means that distributed actors are uniquely identifiable in the network/system/cluster by their `ActorIdentity` which is assigned and managed by a specific `ActorTransport`.
 This identifier is sufficient to uniquely identify and locate the specific actor in the system, regardless of its location.

 This, in combination with the principle that it is generally not possible to statically determine if a distributed actor is local or remote, allows us to fully embrace location transparency in the programming model.
 Developers should focus on getting their actor interactions correct, without focusing too much on _where exactly_ the actor is running.
 Static isolation checking rules in the model enforce this, and help developers not to violate this principle.